StevenH237/Synchrony-ModDocs/Switcheroo/Options.md

 * **After every boss**: The mod will activate on the floor immediately following any boss.
   * For standard dungeons, this is the first floor of any zone, except the first zone.

 If none of these presets is shown, you likely loaded a ruleset that specifies a different set of floors.
-Pressing left or right on this option will switch to a preset, but you'll have to reload the ruleset to get back what it had.
+Opening the dropdown will allow you to switch to a preset, but you'll have to reload the ruleset to get back what it had.

 # Sell Items
 This setting controls whether or not items taken away by the mod are "sold" (if they have a buying price).